-It's Mission: Women for Women seeks to promote education, service, and leadership throughout the NMU campus and the community at large.
-The five all-female houses, in tandem with the rest of the student body, work together to introduce others to issues that include, but are not limited to, health, sexuality, and civil rights.
+Women for Women seeks to promote education, service, and leadership throughout the NMU campus and the community at large.
+The organization works together to introduce others to issues that include, but are not limited to, health, sexuality, equality, empowerment, and civil rights.
 Originally founded as a grassroots organization dedicated to the promotion of a female sisterhood, Women for Women has expanded its efforts to include projects that raise awareness of societal concerns throughout the world.

-For almost five years, Women for Women has made quite a name for itself on campus, having hosted several service projects that have given a lot back to the NMU and Marquette community.
-Originally started as a way to unite the five all-female houses on campus, Women for Women is now open to anyone who is interested in helping to put together projects that have a positive impact on women in the area.
+For over ten years, Women for Women has made quite a name for itself on campus, having hosted several service projects that have given a lot back to the NMU and Marquette community.
+Originally started as a way to unite the all-female houses on campus, Women for Women is now open to anyone who is interested in helping to put together projects that have a positive impact on women in the area.

-Some of the projects Women for Women has proudly hosted over the past two years include:
+Some of the projects Women for Women has proudly hosted in the past years include:

-Women for Women was recognized for the Diversity Program of the Year 2009/2010 academic year for Self-Acceptance Week.
+Women for Women was awarded the 2015-2016 Program of the Year for LeadHERship and the 2009-2010 Diversity Program of the Year for Self-Acceptance Week.

 Women for Women is always looking for new members and new ideas!
-The meetings are open to everyone and take place every Monday night at 9:00 p.m. in the Payne/Halverson basement.
-If you would like more information, you can contact any of the following officers:
+The meetings are open to everyone and take place every Monday night at 8:00 p.m. in the Hunt/ Van Antwerp Lobby.